 That said, I really like this set up.
 The VP9 is a VP9.
 It feels like a VP9.
 It runs like a VP9.
 Only difference is a couple of extra rounds with the new 17 round mags.
 Fully loaded it’s a VP9 with 13.3% more fuel in the tank.

 The optic takes almost no time to get used.
 Put the dot on the target, squeeze the trigger, and hole is punched right near where the dot was.
-While the function is the same as the iron sights, the are some noticeable differences.
+While the function is the same as the iron sights, there are some noticeable differences.

 One of my favorite differences was how much easier it was to be accurate at longer distances (25 yards) that it was with iron sights.
-I think this was impart by the optic allowing you to focus on the target instead of focusing on the front sight, without a blurry target I found myself getting A-zone hits at 25 yards with significantly less effort.
+I think this was in part by the optic allowing you to focus on the target instead of focusing on the front sight, without a blurry target I found myself getting A-zone hits at 25 yards with significantly less effort.

-On the flip side, one draw back to the RDS was that I found myself looking at a lens with no dot quite a few times when drawing and presenting the pistol to take a shot at an intermediate distance.
+On the flip side, one drawback to the RDS was that I found myself looking at a lens with no dot quite a few times when drawing and presenting the pistol to take a shot at an intermediate distance.
 This slowed my typical draw to shot times.
 I suspect some dry practice presentation drills will alleviate this.
 I also think that adding some suppressor height sights (mentioned earlier in this post) will aid in finding the dot when it’s not in the lens as it provides a point of reference that is not available with just the red dot.
 At the end of the day, I suspect folks who are new to pistols with red dot sights will run into this issue.

 In the same spirit as the original first impressions review of the VP9, I have no problem recommending this gun to just about anyone looking for a duty-sized defensive pistol.
 While the stock sights are great for recreational or competitive shooting, they are inadequate for low light shooting scenarios.
 As such, this gun probably not the best choice for the gun owner who will use this as a defensive pistol and will keep it bone stock as either the addition of a RDS or a night sight upgrade are essential for that use, and I’d recommend going both (as I most likely will).